microsoft/PSRule/docs/concepts/PSRule/en-US/about_PSRule_Rules.md

   To use a script block pre-condition, specify the `-If` script parameter on the `Rule` block.
 - Type - A type string that is compared against the bound object type.
   When the type matches the rule will be executed.
-  To use a type pre-conditions, specify the `-Type` script parameter or `type` YAML property.
+  To use a type pre-conditions, specify the `-Type` script parameter or `type` YAML/JSON property.
-- Selector - A YAML-based expression that is evaluated against the object.
+- Selector - A YAML/JSON based expression that is evaluated against the object.
   When the expression matches the rule will be executed.
-  To use a selector pre-conditions, specify the `-With` script parameter or `with` YAML property.
+  To use a selector pre-conditions, specify the `-With` script parameter or `with` YAML/JSON property.

 Different forms of pre-conditions can be combined.
 When combining pre-conditions, different forms must be all true (logical AND).